-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 per person (\$700 per family).
+• Please remember that all benefits are subject to the definitions, limitations, and exclusions in this Ι Ι brochure and are payable only when we determine they are medically necessary. Μ Μ Р Р • The calendar year deductible is: \$250 per person (\$500 per family) under both High Option and Standard 0 0 Option.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply.
-In addition to the calendar year deductible, there is a \$100 per accident deductible, which applies to dental accidental injury benefits. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Note: We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
-We do not cover the dental procedure.
-See Section 5 (c) for inpatient hospital benefits.
+We added "(No R R deductible)" to show when the calendar year deductible does not apply. Т Т • Be sure to read Section 4, Your costs for covered services, for valuable information about how cost A A sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about Ν Ν coordinating benefits with other coverage, including with Medicare. Т Т • Note: We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+We do not cover the dental

-Benefit Description You pay Accidental injury benefit We cover surgical and dental treatment of accidental injury to sound natural teeth.
+Benefits Description You pay Accidental injury benefit You pay - High Option You pay - Standard Option We cover surgical and dental treatment of an accidental injury to sound natural teeth.
 Treatment must be rendered within 24 months of the accident.
 Definition: A sound, natural tooth is a tooth that is whole or properly restored and is without impairment, periodontal or other conditions and is not in need of the treatment provided for any reason other than an accidental injury.
 Note: An injury to the teeth while chewing and/or eating is not considered to be an accidental injury.
-PPO: \$100 per accident deductible and 10% of the Plan allowance Non-PPO: \$100 per accident deductible and 25% of the Plan allowance and any difference between our allowance and the billed amount Dental benefits Orthodontic treatment PPO: 10% of the Plan allowance We cover charges of an orthodontist for treatment after surgery for closure of a cleft palate or cleft lip, or for correction of prognathism or micrognathism.
-Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Lifetime benefits per person are: Note: You pay charges above the Plan's limit. • Cleft palate or cleft palate with cleft lip limited to \$2,500 • Cleft lip, prognathism or micrognathism limited to \$1,000 o
+PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Dental benefits Orthodontic treatment PPO: 10% of the Plan allowance All charges We cover charges of an orthodontist for treatment after surgery for closure of a cleft palate or cleft lip, or for correction of prognathism or micrognathism.
+Lifetime benefits per person are: Cleft palate or cleft palate with cleft lip limited to \$2,500 Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Note: You pay charges above the Plan's limit. • Cleft lip, prognathism or micrognathism limited to \$1,000 tel bou fits continued on most non